fiveagency/ios-swift-guide/Code Style/README.md

 6. `init` after all properties

 The static/non-static group and different visibility groups must be separated by a newline.
+If you want, you can extract properties into separate extensions grouped by visibility but `public` properties must be a part of class declaration.

 **Use:**
 ```swift